-UK airlines and airports carry more than 200 million passengers and over 2 million tonnes of freight every year.
+UK airports carry more than 200 million passengers and over 2 million tonnes of freight every year.
 These numbers are forecast to increase in the future.

 We need to make sure that airports and airlines provide the domestic and international connections the UK needs to grow and prosper.
 We will take into account the climate change impacts of air travel and the impact of noise on people living near our airports.
 We will continue to make sure that air travel is safe and secure.

 To meet the aviation needs of the UK, we:

 - published our aviation policy framework which balances the economic benefits of air travel with its impact on the environment and local communities

 - set up an independent commission to look at what extra capacity we’ll need in the short, medium and long term

 - are investing in a new rail link from Heathrow to the west of England and south Wales by 2021

 - are allowing foreign airlines to pick up passengers at Gatwick or Stansted when flying to other destinations, leading to more new routes

 - promote the role regional airports play in UK aviation connectivity

 - published our guidance on the protection of regional air access to London